Currency Exchange

 Such is the public fascination with shells, and so high was the respect for Niccoli Gualtieri's collection, that 700 of his collected specimens are housed today at the Museo Storia Naturale di Pisa (the Natural History Museum of Pisa), which is part of the University of Pisa, now located in Pisa Charterhouse, 10km from the city of Pisa in the municipality of Calci in Italy.

 The grandest of these superbly decorative engravings look fantastic individually in large frames, and the exquisitely detailed groups of the smallest shells look really lovely - whether hanging individually or as a group.
-When we have been fortunate to have the coloured examples of Gualtieri's shells, they have usually not been available for very long.. so choose now while they are still available.. /Products/Antique-Prints/Marine-Life/Shells-Starfish-Crustaceans-Coral.asp
+When we have been fortunate to have the coloured examples of Gualtieri's shells, they have usually not been available for very long.. so choose now while they are still available.. /Products/Antique-Prints/Marine-Life/Shells-Crustaceans-Zoophytes.aspx

 Posted: 13/02/2018 10:50:45 AM by | with 0 comments